Sgouwens/PDE-solver-using-Fourier-Neural-Networks/README.md

 Most training is performed on a GPU.
 Multiple configurations (grid size, parameter ranges, etc.) are tested to evaluate the generalization ability of the model.

+Here some tracked trainings with varying sets of hypterparameters are displayed (Weights & Biases)
 ![Alt text](images/Wandb%20training.png)
 ![Alt text](images/Wandb%20testing.png)